-Criminal law is the administration of justice in society, upholding morals and punishing what crosses the bounds of jurisdiction.
+Townsville law firm WRG explains criminal law is the administration of justice in society, upholding morals and punishing what crosses the bounds of jurisdiction.
 Criminal lawyers ensure that justice is served!
-They may prosecute individuals for breaking the laws or defend those accused of a crime.
+They may prosecute individuals for breaking the law or defend those accused of a crime.

 What Type of a Criminal Lawyer to Become?